adl/hoaf/README.md

   Comments may be introduced between any token by enclosing them with `/*` and `*/` (with proper nesting, i.e.  `/*a/*b*/c*/`  is one comment).
 C++-style comments are not considered because they require newlines.
 Tools can use comments to output additional information (e.g. debugging data) that should be discarded upon reading.

 - whitespace: `[ \t\n\r]`
-  Except in double quoted strings and comments whitespace is used only for tokenization and can be discarded afterwards.
+  Except in double-quoted strings and comments, whitespace is used only for tokenization and can be discarded afterwards.

 - `IDENTIFIER`: `[a-zA-Z_][0-9a-zA-Z_]*`
   A C-like identifier.